 - a.
-Proportions of openings.
-Characteristic sizes and proportions of window and door openings, created by repeated patterns of design elements which are found on adjacent buildings on the block shall be incorporated into the new facade. - b.
-Rhythm of entrances, porches, and other projections.
-Characteristic entrances and other projections to public ways found on adjacent buildings on the block shall be incorporated into the new facade. - c.
-Relationship of materials.
+Characteristic sizes and proportions of window and door openings, rhythm of entrances, porches and other projections to public ways shall be consistent with the proportions of openings found either within the established neighborhood context and/or on buildings to which it is visually related. from the time period which the applicant is attempting to interpret. - Relationship of materials.
 Building materials shall be reflective of and complementary to existing buildings within the historic district.
 Materials shall be durable and of high-quality. - Relationship to street.
 In addition to the requirements for the Historic Special District as outlined in the Core Zoning Code, Article 2: District Standards, the following standards related to the relationship between the new construction and the street shall also apply: - a.
 Walls of continuity.
-Facades and site structures, such as masonry walls, fences and landscape masses, shall, when it is a characteristic of the area, form cohesive walls of enclosure along a street to ensure visual continuity with the structures, public ways and places to which such elements are visually related. - b.
-Unifying development pattern.
-The new construction shall maintain any unifying development pattern such as directional expression of buildings, setbacks, building coverage, and orientation to the street. - 4.
-Other standards.
+Facades and site structures, such as masonry walls, fences and landscape masses, should, when it is a characteristic of the area, form cohesive walls of enclosure along a street to ensure visual continuity with the structures, public ways and places to which such elements are visually related. - Unifying development pattern.
+The new construction shall maintain any unifying development pattern such as orientation of buildings, setbacks, building coverage. - 4.
+Other standards. - a.
+Uses.
+In addition to the requirements for the Historic Special District as outlined in the Core Zoning Code, Article 2: District Standards, as well as applicable Use Standards as outlined in Article 6 of the Core Zoning Code, e very reasonable effort shall be made to provide a use for a property which requires minimal alteration to the character-defining features of the site and its environment or to use a property for its originally intended purpose. - b.
+Distinguishing original character.
+The distinguishing original qualities or character of a site and its environment shall not be destroyed.
+If a distinguishing original feature is proposed to be altered or removed, an alternatives analysis must be submitted which indicates the reasons for alteration or removal.